LennaHammer/English/EVP/out/words_adjective.md

 ## 1363. sensitive ## adjective
 /ˈsen.sət̬.ɪv/ SUBJECT
 [B2]A sensitive subject or situation needs to be handled carefully in order to avoid upsetting people.
-- Job loss and rising costs are sensitive issues.
+- Job loss and rising costs are sensitive `issues`.
 - The stolen car contained documents described as very sensitive.

 ## 1364. sensitive ## adjective
 /ˈsen.sət̬.ɪv/ KIND
 [B2]able to understand what people are feeling and deal with them in a way that does not upset them
 - I want a man who's kind and sensitive.
-- Representatives of the company claim their plan will be sensitive to local needs.
+- Representatives of the company claim their plan will be sensitive `to` local needs.
 - In the movie, he plays a concerned and sensitive father trying to bring up two teenage children on his own.

 ## 1365. separate ## adjective
  NOT RELATED
 [B2]not affecting or related to each other
-- I asked him to turn his music down on three separate occasions.
+- I asked him to turn his music down on three separate `occasions`.
-- I have my professional life and my private life and I try to keep them separate.
+- I have my professional life and my private life and I try to `keep` them `separate`.

 ## 1366. serious ## adjective
 /ˈsɪr.iː.əs/ NEEDING ATTENTION